VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg("preWalkOn", 1234, tileCheck)

-.. function:: lookAt(creature, thing, position, stackpos)
+.. function:: lookAt(creature, thing, position)

     Called when a player looks at a thing.
 (ThingScript)